 The Reptile Theory is attributed to a former professional theatrical director, David Ball (

 But wait!
-This is a violation of the ‘Golden Rule’!”
-And you would be right, except the methodology behind exposing a juror’s Reptilian mind begins long before the trial phase and disguises a
+This is a violation of the And you would be right, except the methodology behind exposing a juror’s Reptilian mind begins long before the trial phase and disguises a

-Triune Brain by evoking and awaking thoughts of safety and security within the reptilian complex, which in turn controls other thoughts.
+Triune Brain by evoking and awaking thoughts of safety and security within the reptilian complex, which in turn controls other thoughts.4 4 David Ball & Don Keenan, Reptile: The 2009 Manual of the Plaintiff’s Revolution 18 (2009).
 However, this is not an article on the anatomy of the human brain.
-As succinctly put by Los Angeles plaintiff attorney Sonia Perez Chaisson in The Jury Exper
+As succinctly put by Los Angeles plaintiff attorney Sonia Perez Chaisson in The Jury Expert,

 Jurors are people, just like you and me.
 And just like you or me, if a juror is placed in a position where he or she feels threatened, anxious, or potentially at risk of harm, that juror is likely to react.
 This is, at its most basic core, the underlying mechanic behind the Reptile.
 Instead of employing jurors with reason and logic to reach the desired conclusion, the Reptile takes a linear path directly to a juror’s emotions by showing a juror the end result and providing a prism through which all evidence presented at trial may be viewed.